spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

   </item>

   NOTE: Bold text, or text with other RTF styles applied in a custom editor, will just be saved as text.

 ********************
 5.19.
 Contents Notes
 ********************

 Tags or short description of the reading should be recorded here.
-Any idiocyncratic information should be recorded in this field.
+Any idiosyncratic information should be recorded in this field.